Large Language Models Are Still Misled by Simple Bias Ensembles: Constructing Benchmark for Evaluating Multi-bias Robustness

 We drew our occupation vocabulary that includes 87 male-biased occupations from \citet{anantaprayoon2024evaluating}, and name vocabulary that contains 30 unisex names from the website\footnote{https://www.behindthename.com/names/gender/unisex}.
 For speculative vocabulary, we manually collect 6 speculative words (shown in Appendix~\ref{sec:speculative}).

-To control the answer of the generated data, we use ChatGPT-4o-latest to construct the vocabulary of verb phrase pairs (instead of verb phrases) and verify their validity.
+To control the answer of the generated data, we use GPT-4o to construct the vocabulary of verb phrase pairs ($V_1, V_2$) and verify their validity.
 For each pair of them, the two verb phrases are used to fill in the premise and the hypothesis, respectively.
-To control the bias features of `high lexical overlap' and `hypothesis shorter', we utilize an automatic program to ensure that each verb phrase pair has a remarkably high degree of lexical overlap, and the verb phrase corresponding to the premise is more than three words longer than that corresponding to the hypothesis (since the other part of the premise is at least two words longer than that of the hypothesis in each template).
-Meanwhile, we manually verify whether each verb phrase pair always results in the premise entailing (or contradicting) the hypothesis after inserted into the templates.
-Three of us were involved in this verification process, and it was ensured that all three of us deemed that each verb phrase pair satisfied the requirements.
+To control the bias features `high lexical overlap' and `hypothesis shorter', we utilize an automatic program to ensure that each verb phrase pair has a remarkably high degree of lexical overlap, and the verb phrase corresponding to the premise is more than three words longer than that corresponding to the hypothesis (since the other part of the premise is at least two words longer than that of the hypothesis in each template).
+Meanwhile, we manually verify whether each verb phrase pair always results in the premise entailing (or contradicting to) the hypothesis after inserted into the templates.
+Three of the authors were involved in this verification process, and it was ensured that all three of us deemed that each verb phrase pair satisfied these requirements.
 Finally, we got a vocabulary containing 200 pairs of verb phrases (100 pairs corresponds to the label `entailment' and 100 pairs corresponds to the label `contradiction').

-After collecting the vocabulary, we can complete the template by randomly extracting data from the vocabulary.
+After collecting the vocabulary, we can complete the template by randomly extracting items from the vocabulary.
 Note that when constructing data with the `neutral' label, we also use verb phrase pairs corresponding to the label `entailment'.
 Since the `neutral' label is determined by templates, this does not affect the correctness of the data.

-\subsubsection{Verification of Bias Features}
+\subsection{Verification of Bias Features}

-To ensure that the constructed data meets the requirements of the five bias features.
-Therefore, we employ an automatic program to select the data that satisfies the requirements of these bias features.
-Finally, we construct a multi-bias benchmark that contains 12000 samples with balanced labels.
-Some Dataset samples are provided in in Table~\ref{tab:example}.
+To ensure that the constructed data meets the requirements of five bias features, we employ an automatic program to select data that satisfies the requirements of these bias features.
+Take the bias feature ‘high semantic similarity’ as an example, we calculate the Bertscore \cite{Zhang2020BERTScore} between the premise and hypothesis and only retain data where the Bertscore exceeds 0.88 during this verification process.
+By doing these, we construct a multi-bias benchmark that contains 6,000 samples with balanced labels.
+Some dataset samples are provided in Table~\ref{tab:example}.